terraform-google-modules/terraform-example-foundation/README.md

       - Cloud Source Repository
       - Build pipeline
       - Other resources
+    - Optionally, Jenkins can be used instead of Cloud Build, in which case, the project would be called `cft-jenkins` and would contain:
+      - A GCE instance running as SSH Jenkins Agent
+      - A custom service account used by the GCE instance
     - The `cft-seed` Project, which contains:
       - Terraform state bucket
       - KMS configuration to encrypt the state bucket's content
       - Custom Service Account used by Terraform to create new resources in GCP
       - Other resources

+A Best practice is to use custom service accounts instead of default ones.
+However, Cloud Build doesn't support custom service accounts yet.
+To avoid using the default Cloud Build service account `@cloudbuild.gserviceaccount.com` for deploying new infrastructure, this default service account is instead granted access to generate tokens over the Terraform custom service account.
+If using Jenkins, this limitation does not exist, because we can assign a custom service account directly to the GCE instance that runs as a Jenkins Agent.

 After executing this step, you will have the following structure: